andrievsky/inner-game/README.md

 # RPG style battle simulation example

-# Disclaimer - Zenject and Actors have been used for educational purposes.
-Please do not use entities approach and deps injection in a project this scale :)
+# Disclaimer - Zenject and Actors have been used as a showcase.

 ## Impl. details ##
-* Actors state are distributed along models to keep the code clear, flexible and testable
+* Actors state are distributed along models, each model responsible for single property like health or position.
-* Code style - For the project I used Golang style for getters/setters insted of native C# to compare
-* Views and Presenter are as simple because they're out of this project scope at this point
+* Views, Presenters and UI are as simple because they can be
-* Engineer-style UI

 ## Abbilities ##
 * Attack